microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAdministrativeUnit.md

 ## Description

 The `Get-EntraAdministrativeUnit` cmdlet gets a Microsoft Entra ID administrative unit.
+Specify `Id` parameter to get a specific.

 ## Examples